 The Bride and Groom looked gorgeous as well.
 The Bride had a stunning dress with lots of lacy details and a delicate long veil.

 Here you can see more of the delicate details of the Bride’s back bodice of her wedding gown, while they are wearing the Traditional Ukrainian Periwinkle Wreaths, as part of the wedding ceremony.

-This Quartet was playing softly as the Bride was escorted by her Father down the isle to the Altar to join her future husband.
+This Quartet was playing softly as the Bride was escorted by her father down the aisle to the Altar to join her future husband.

-While the Bride was guided by the officiating Reverend to pray at the Virgin Mary side Altar, another Ukrainian tradition, the female singer beautifully sang the Ave Maria song, giving us goose bumps by her amazing voice.
+While the Bride was guided by the officiating Reverend to pray at the Virgin Mary side Altar, another Ukrainian tradition, the female singer beautifully sang the Ave Maria song, giving us goosebumps with her amazing voice.

 The wedding reception took place at a beautiful venue of Stonebridge Country Club in Smithtown, NY.
 Here is the table setting and a beautiful centerpiece on each table.